aws-samples/sample-Bulk-Attribute-Updater/README.md

 pip install boto3
 ```

-1. Configure AWS credentials using AWS CLI or credentials file with a named profile
+2. Configure AWS credentials using AWS CLI or credentials file with a named profile

 ***Ensure your credentials have the correct permissions*

+3. Update the bulk_User_Attribute_Proficiency_Update.py with correct values for your environment.
+    * line 16 profile_name and region_name
+    * line 18 instance_id (use the GUID)

+4. Create the csv file using the format shown in the next ssection.

+5. Run the script and monitor output

 # CSV File Format